nsacyber/BAM/README.md

 * Backed by SQLite for quick lookup of patches and symbols
 * Microsoft's symsrv.dll and symsrv.yes MUST be placed in \Windows\System32\ by an administrator due to symchk.exe's functionality
 * Must enable the "Enable Win32 long paths" group policy under "Administrative Templates\System\FileSystem" beginning with Windows 10 1607 (Anniversary Update)
-* Must add location of Microsoft Debugging tools to PATH environment variable

 ## Runtime Requirements

 ### Microsoft's Symbol Connection and Download EULA

 symchk.exe will prompt the user to accept an Microsoft EULA when a symbol is going to be download from Microsoft's server.
 The symsrv.yes file (i.e., the YES file) is part of the Windows SDK installation in \Debugger\<arch>\ and is used to silently accept the Microsoft EULA to download the symbols from their servers.
 You can remove this file to individually accept/denied the EULA.

-### Group Policy

-Enable the **Enable Win32 long paths** policy under **Administrative Templates > System > FileSystem**.
-Due to the nature of how Windows updates are structured and named, they are given very long names when decompressed.
-BAM! will not run unless this group policy is enabled.
-Additionally, to avoid other long name errors during extraction and until the issue is resolved in the program, extract update contents to a single character named directory.

 ### Hardware